isDisplayed, isSelected, isEnabled in Selenium

 What is getText() method?

-getText() is a method which gets us the visible (i.e. not hidden by CSS) innerText of this element, including sub-elements, without any leading or trailing white space.
+getText() is a method that gets us the visible (i.e. not hidden by CSS) innerText of this element, including sub-elements, without any leading or trailing white space.

-Inner text is text between the opening tags and closing tags.
+Inner text is the text between the opening tags and closing tags.

-In above example, texts “This is the example of getText” between opening and closing tags of h1 are called inner text.
+In the above example, the text “This is the example of getText” between opening and closing tags of h1 are called inner text.

-The snippet below shows the HTML code of search box of Amazon Home page
+The snippet below shows the HTML code of the search box of the Amazon Home page

-Below is an example on how getText() method can be used.
+Below is an example of how the getText() method can be used.

 import java.util.concurrent.TimeUnit;